 Cerebellar Hypoplasia is a condition where a pet’s brain doesn’t properly develop.
 The cerebellar controls motor function including balance and coordination.
 Although more widely known as a mobility condition impacting dogs, feline cerebellar hypoplasia leaves CH cats struggling to stand, walk and difficulty controlling their movements.

-Cats with cerebellar hypoplasia are not in any pain, have a normal life expectancy and with assistance can go on to live a normal, happy life.
+Cats with cerebellar hypoplasia are not in any pain, have a normal life expectancy.
+Although their mobility is generally impacted, with assistance a cat with CH can go on to live a normal, happy life.

 What Causes Cerebellar Hypoplasia in Cats?

 Most commonly, CH begins in utero, usually when the expectant mother becomes infected with feline panleukopenia virus (or feline distemper) and passes the condition on to her unborn kittens.
 Trauma is another cause of the condition, typically blunt force head trauma as the kitten’s brain is still developing.

 To prevent the likelihood of her future kittens developing cerebellar hypoplasia, female cats should be vaccinated against distemper prior to pregnancy.